 Three-Factor Formula - Multistate companies are generally required to use a three-factor formula of property, payroll and double-weighted sales.
 The sum of the property factor, payroll factor and twice the sales factor is divided by four to arrive at the final apportionment factor.
 Beginning July 1, 2011, certain manufacturers may elect to use an increased weighted sales factor.
+Beginning July 1, 2012, retail companies must use a triple-weighted sales factor.
 See specific instructions that follow.

-Line 2a Property factor: The property factor is a fraction, the numerator of which is the average value of the company's real and tangible personal property owned and used or rented and used in this state during the taxable year, and the denominator of which is the average value of all the company's real and tangible property owned and used or rented and used during the taxable year and located everywhere; to the extent that such property is used to produce Virginia taxable income and is effectively connected with the conduct of a trade or business within the United States and income derived therefrom is includible in federal taxable income.
+Line 2a Property factor The property factor is a fraction, the numerator of which is the average value of the company's real and tangible personal property owned and used or rented and used in this state during the taxable year, and the denominator of which is the average value of all the company's real and tangible property owned and used or rented and used during the taxable year and located everywhere; to the extent that such property is used to produce Virginia taxable income and is effectively connected with the conduct of a trade or business within the United States and income derived therefrom is includible in federal taxable income.
 (Va.
 Code § 58.1-409.)